ePages-de/mac-dev-setup/README.md

 It is a good idea to reboot your system afterwards to make sure all settings and environment variables are taken into account.

+## Lombok

+While IntelliJ has already been installed, the "Lombok" plugin is still missing to be able to start working.
+Hints for the installation process can be found on [jetbrains.com](https://www.jetbrains.com/help/idea/2016.3/installing-updating-and-uninstalling-repository-plugins.html).

+For Eclipse, please refer to the documentation on the official project homepage: [projectlombok.org](https://projectlombok.org/).
+Further, you'll need to install the [Buildship plugin](https://projects.eclipse.org/projects/tools.buildship).

 # Switch to versioned clone of GitHub project

 Now that you have a running development environment you should replace your download of the zipped GitHub project with a real clone of that repository: